Sherlock Holmes Escape Book: The Adventure of the London Waterworks - by Ormond Sacker (Paperback)

 Review Quotes

-"If you're a fan of interactive fiction books or Sherlock Holmes stories, this one is worth checking out." - The Escape Room Artist
+"If you're a fan of interactive fiction books or Sherlock Holmes stories, this one is worth checking out."--The Room Escape Artist

 About the Author

 Ormond Sacker's military training, international travels, and experience of curious crime, together with an intimate relationship with the works of Sir Arthur Conan Doyle, have given him a unique view of the world.
 Such a character is clearly the ideal author of a book of Holmes-based conundrums and problems.
+He has also written A Sherlock Holmes Escape Book: The Adventure of the Two Flying Scotsmen and A Sherlock Holmes Escape Book: The Adventure of the Train of the Dead.